Department website: http://biophysics.jhu.edu/

 Facilities

-The department shares state-of-the-art equipment for X-ray diffraction analysis, NMR spectroscopy, solution biophysical studies, and numerically intensive computer simulations with other biophysics units and departments within the University.
-In addition, the Department houses a full complement of equipment for molecular biological and biochemical work, and for various kinds of spectroscopy.
+The Department of Biophysics shares state-of-the-art equipment for X-ray diffraction analysis, NMR spectroscopy, solution biophysical studies, and numerically intensive computer simulations with other biophysics units and departments within the University.
+In addition, the department houses a full complement of equipment for molecular biological and biochemical work, and for various kinds of spectroscopy, calorimetry, and hydrodynamic studies.

 Undergraduate Program